shamanthss/shamanthss/README.md

 - 💻 &nbsp; I have a passion for delving into the latest technological innovations, constructing exciting projects, and pushing the boundaries by challenging and deconstructing them.
 - 📰 &nbsp; Reading and Writing Tech Blogs, and Whitepaper.
-- 🍕 &nbsp; Attending and organising Hackathons, CTFs & Workshops realated to Cybersecurity.
+- 🍕 &nbsp; Attending and organising Hackathons, CTFs & Workshops related to Cybersecurity.

 <br>